Yorkson-huang/Yorkson-huang/README.md

 # About Me 🌟
-- 🏫: I am currently an undergraduate student at **China Agricultural University**.
+- 🏫: I am currently an student at **China Agricultural University**.